khrome/live-templates/README.md

 Usage
 -----
 `live-templates` supports a number of module idioms, because it is natively UMD it may be included without modification from source and will work in all targets.
-While it is webpack and browserify (and other preprocessors), it is written in browser and node compatible JS and needs no retargeting to function.
+While it is webpack and browserify (and other preprocessors) compatible, it is written in browser and node compatible JS and needs no retargeting to function.

 - **AMD**
 ```javascript